 Country : Vietnam

-Spectacular Vietnam: For us girls, Vietnam held (still holds) a surreal splendour, that of a country which is iconic Buddhist, yet has a deep Communist past.
+Spectacular Vietnam: For us girls, our Vietnam tour package held (still holds) a surreal splendour, that of a country which is iconic Buddhist, yet has a deep Communist past.
 The contrasts that Vietnam presented were very vivid – beaches and war museums, paddy fields and World War tunnels.
 We wanted to explore these peaceful lands that were once ravaged by war.

 Exploring the iconic Halong Bay